Eight Ways To Avoid Catching a Cold for Singers and Speakers

 The common cold is most people's curse.
 Along with a stuffy nose and loss of energy, we may be threatened with a painful sore throat.
 Fortunately, it may be possible to ward off not only the common cold, with accompanying sore throat, but even certain types of the flu.

 The following tips can help to protect you from coming down with a bad cold:

 1. Wash, wash, wash your hands.
 If I'm paranoid about anything it would be washing my busy little hands.
 And I don't mean holding them under a few drips of running water and leaving it at that.

 When I wash these hands of mine I suds up like mad, make sure the water is hot, and scrub while I sing through "Twinkle, Twinkle Little Star" or "Mary Had A Little Lamb" two or three times.
 I finish with a quick dry using a clean towel, paper towel, or hand dryer found in most public bathrooms.
 If a doorknob is staring at me upon leaving the room I use a piece of toilet tissue, a paper towel, or if I have to, the tail-end of my shirt to protect my hands from picking up more germs.

-2. Drinking Water.
-It is so very important to stay hydrated.
+2. Drinking-Water.
+Staying hydrated helps to flush out toxins.
 Concentrate on drinking at least eight glasses of water a day.
-It's essential to wash out the harmful toxins present in the body.
-By the time you feel thirsty you're most likely already dehydrated.
-We usually don't feel the urge to drink water in the rainy season so be alert and if you have to, keep a record.
+By the time you feel thirsty, you're most likely already dehydrated.
+We usually don't feel the urge to drink water in the rainy season so be alert and if you have to, keep a record of your water intake.
 Dehydration affects the proper functioning of our body.